Shear Stress - Shear Rate

 Getting a handle on the Shear Rate brings into play some complex dynamics.

-The concept of liquid layers raises its headLiquid Layers in a Drop.
+The concept of liquid layers raises its head.
 Simple to write but a little bit hazy to visualize - layers in a homogeneous liquid?

 Two geometric elements are part of the formula that defines this shear rate.
 The area of the layers and the distance between the layers.